sugarlabs/musicblocks/guide/README.md

  "creating Locrian mode")

-In the above example, the *Major* mode has been rotated counter-clockwise, transforming it into *Locrian*.
+In the above example, the *Major* mode has been rotated clockwise, transforming it into *Locrian*.

 ![alt
  tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/mode5.svg